yovisck-c/PySQLedule/README.md

   About the Project
 </h2>

-**PyTaskManager** is a command-line application that provides a straightforward way to manage tasks directly from the terminal.
+**PySQLedule** is a command-line application that provides a straightforward way to manage tasks directly from the terminal.
 Built as a portfolio project, it highlights a practical implementation of **Python** and **SQL** for database interaction.

 The application demonstrates a solid **CRUD** (Create, Read, Update, Delete) system with a focus on good software architecture.
 The project is structured using **Object-Oriented Programming (OOP)**, separating the user interface from the business logic and database interactions, making the codebase clean, modular, and easy to maintain.